StackVista/stackstate-docs/setup/cli.md

 ### Wizard config (Linux and Windows install)

 The binary files downloaded in the Linux and Windows install methods described above include a configuration wizard to generate the StackState CLI configuration file.
-The first time you run any command the StackState CLI will look for a configuration file.
+The first time you run any `sts` command, the StackState CLI will look for a configuration file.
 If no valid configuration file is found, the wizard will guide you through creating one and store it under the user's home directory.

 For example:
 ```